renatomaia/coutil/doc/manual.md

 In the other case,
 the current file offset is used and updated.

+If `data` is a file opened for reading, it works as if the contents of the file were the string `data`.
+However,
+`i` and `j` are mandatory,
+and `offset` is ignored,
+thus the current offset of `file` is used and updated in this case.

 `mode` is a string,
 which might contain character `~` to execute it in [blocking mode](#blocking-mode).